 Is Virginia good for a family vacation?

 Yes.
-Virginia is very good for family vacations because it offers beaches, history, theme parks, caverns, national parks, museums, and scenic road trips.
+Virginia is very good for family vacations because it offers beaches, history, theme parks, caverns, national parks, museums, scenic drives, and educational travel that can still feel fun.

 What is the best time to visit Virginia?